 If you visit a healthcare provider for opioid withdrawal treatment, they will most likely perform a physical exam as well as ask questions about your medical history and drug use.
 Opioid use can be verified through urine or blood test screening.

-Although there is no specific test for opioid withdrawal, a medical practitioner will usually measure opioid withdrawal symptoms using the Clinical Opiate Withdrawal Scale (COWS).
-Urine might also be tested to rule out withdrawal from any other drugs or combination of drugs.
+Although there is no specific test for opioid withdrawal, urine is almost always tested to rule out withdrawal from any other drugs or combination of drugs.
 Urine tests can detect the following opioids within 12 to 36 hours after use:

 - Morphine